Updated: Jul 29

 Bullet points allow skimmers to find content quickly.
 Why?
 Because each point stands out individually without being lost among other sections.

-5. Optimize blog images for SEO with the help of alt text
+4) Add and optimize images for SEO with alt text

 Alt text, or alternative text as it’s sometimes called, is the text that is displayed when an image cannot be shown.
 It appears in place of the image and should be descriptive and contain keywords that are relevant to your post.